nnashwin/golang-interview/strings/findMaxOccurrence/readme.md

 ## Questions
 - Is there a specific time / space complexity you want it in?
 - How do you want me to handle an empty input?

+## Complexity
+- The time complexity of this problem is O(2n) since in the worst case we could loop through the string twice.
+This reduces to O(n).
+- The space complexity of this problem is O(n), since if every character in the string is different, the hash would contain each character